fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/2d-laser.md

 * Alignment against the rulers
 * Support to distance the material from the bed
 * Flat surface - consistent z-height
+* Masking tape for light materials or to protect surface

 ### Set origins and focus